raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 If you have an idea or a bug within a specific repository please raise an issue directly and we aim to repond as quickly as possible.

-Although we recommend browsing the open & closed issues before opening a new one, just in case your issue has already been raised or solved.
+Although we do recommend browsing the open & closed issues before opening a new one, just in case your issue has already been raised or solved.

+###### Wondering how it's done?

 1. On GitHub, navigate to **"Issues"** at the top of the repository page.